drubetti/alpine-yarn-nginx/README.md

 `$ docker pull drubetti/alpine-yarn-nginx`

-Static files are served under `/usr/share/nginx/html` by default, or you may modify the config file for reverse proxy.
+Static files are served under `/usr/share/nginx/html` by default, or you may modify the config file for reverse proxying.